USFWS/secas/blueprint.md

 ### Input data

-Draft Version 3.0 of the Southeast Blueprint integrates the following plans:
+Version 3.0 of the Southeast Blueprint integrates the following plans:

 - The Peninsular Florida Blueprint 1.2: [Learn more and access the data on the Peninsular Florida CPA](https://pflcc.databasin.org/datasets/a0e28e5df3e14fd2b586adb219f12e88)
 - The South Atlantic Conservation Blueprint 2.2: [Learn more about the South Atlantic Blueprint](http://www.southatlanticlcc.org/blueprint/) and [access the data on the South Atlantic CPA](https://salcc.databasin.org/datasets/c04c8229467f49e88f8774346a17052a)
 - The North Atlantic Nature’s Network Conservation Design: [Learn more about Nature’s Network](http://naturesnetwork.org/) and [access the data on the Northeast CPA](https://nalcc.databasin.org/datasets/3d670fad4c924e7ba2ae02f04a128256)
 - The Appalachian NatureScape Design (Phase II): [Learn more about NatureScape](http://applcc.org/plan-design/conservation-design) and [access the data on the Appalachian CPA](https://applcc.databasin.org/datasets/22cda640930c4692a9dc1413b201ccc1) (note: the Phase II NatureScape Design was combined with [Phase I species richness](https://databasin.org/datasets/5d4512416b864ee88da9ed591ee7daea) to produce the final Appalachian input to the Southeast Blueprint, as described in the mapping steps section below)
 - The Gulf Coastal Plains and Ozarks (GCPO) Blueprint: [Learn more about the GCPO Blueprint](https://gcpolcc.org/resource/gcpo-lcc-conservation-blueprint-10) and [access the data on the GCPO CPA](https://gcpolcc.databasin.org/galleries/878cb6e7cf234d8fafc6e9ae34d6d10f)
-- The Gulf Coast Prairie (GCP) Blueprint: [Learn more and access a more recent version of the data on the GCP CPA](https://gcplcc.databasin.org/datasets/bcb0e17292ae452fabf03be20d30740b) (note: The GCP Blueprint has been updated and the specific dataset used in Draft Version 3.0 of the Southeast Blueprint is no longer available online; it is available on request by emailing Matt Snider at [matthew_snider@fws.gov](mailto:matthew_snider@fws.gov))
+- The Gulf Coast Prairie (GCP) Blueprint: [Learn more and access the data on the GCP CPA](https://gcplcc.databasin.org/datasets/bcb0e17292ae452fabf03be20d30740b)(mailto:matthew_snider@fws.gov))
 - The Gulf Hypoxia Precision Conservation Blueprint v1.5 Sum - Conservation and Watershed Interests (2016) layer: [Learn more on the LCC Network Science Catalog and access the data on DataBasin](https://lccnetwork.org/resource/mississippi-river-basingulf-hypoxia-initiative-precision-conservation-blueprint)
 - The Caribbean Landscape Conservation Design: [Learn more about the process and data used to develop the Caribbean LCD](https://caribbeanlcc.databasin.org/galleries/ecb079d09f5a430fafc2d48d68bdf1b4#expand=131288) (note: full data beyond the two pilot watersheds is available on request by emailing Matt Snider at [matthew_snider@fws.gov](mailto:matthew_snider@fws.gov))
-- The Crucial Habitat Assessment Tool (CHAT): [Learn more about the CHAT](http://www.wafwachat.org/) and [access the data on the CHAT website](http://www.wafwachat.org/data/download) (note: the [Texas portion of the CHAT is shown in the CHAT viewer](http://www.wafwachat.org/map) but is not yet available for download online; it is available on request by emailing Matt Snider at [matthew_snider@fws.gov](mailto:matthew_snider@fws.gov))
+- The Crucial Habitat Assessment Tool (CHAT): [Learn more about the CHAT](http://www.wafwachat.org/) and [access the data on the CHAT website](http://www.wafwachat.org/data/download)

 ## Contact Blueprint staff